fuzziqersoftware/equinox/README.md

 ### Malbolge

 equinox will run files ending with the ".mal" extension as Malbolge.
-To force interpreting the input program as Malbolge, use the `--malbolge` option.
+To force interpreting the input program as Malbolge, use the `--language=malbolge` option.

 Malbolge runs only in interpret mode; equinox does not have a compiler implementation for this language.
 There are no language-specific options.
 There's definitely some kind of unfixed critical bug in the interpreter; Hello World works but 99 Bottles hangs forever.
 That's on my TODO list.

+### Deadfish

+equinox will run files ending with the ".df" extension as Deadfish.
+To force interpreting/compiling the input program as Deadfish, use the `--language=deadfish` option.

+The Deadfish implementation is fully working and correct in both interpret and compile modes.
+The author is aware that compiling this language is totally pointless, but he wrote a (non-optimizing) compiler anyway.
+Such is life.

+Use the `--ascii` option to output characters instead of decimal representations of numbers.